AdobeDocs/destination-sdk.en/help/integration-prerequisites.md

 * Profile identity information
 * (Optional) additional attributes for profile enrichment

-Your REST API supports the OAuth 2.0 protocol for authentication.
+Your REST API supports basic authentication, API token bearer authentication, or the OAuth 2.0 authentication protocol.

 (Optional) You have a segment create/update/delete API or API endpoint for programmatic metadata management.